ks47/youtubesearchbar/README.md

-Through its paginated searches, you can now go straight to the searching without getting distracted by the recommendations at https://youtubesearchbar.herokuapp.com !
+Through its paginated searches, you can now go straight to the searching without getting distracted by the recommendations at https://youtubesearchbar.herokuapp.com ! or
+By downloading the repository and adding your API Key to the app.js to make your version of the app!

 <br />